 Licensed child care is essential to ensuring quality and protecting children's safety.
 The Province should maintain its commitment to this important system and work to expand access to licensed child care services in communities across Ontario.
-The Province should also work with Ontario's service managers to promote licensed child care in Ontario.
+The Province should also work with Ontario's service managers to promote licensed child care in Ontario and encourage unlicensed providers to join the licensed system.